YE-ZINAN/YE-ZINAN.github.io/README.md

 # Hello, I'm 叶梓南(YE ZINAN)

 Welcome to my Github page!
-I'm a Phd student with reserach interest in Macroeconomics of City University of Hong Kong.
+I'm a Phd student of City University of Hong Kong.
+Reserach interest: Macroeconomics .

 ## Most excited:
 - 🌱 write & run do file code with python

 ## About Me